coleslaw-org/coleslaw/docs/hacking.md

 collection of POSTs or other content.
 An INDEX really only serves to group a set of content objects on a page, it isn't content itself.

-This isn't ideal if you're looking for a full-on static site generator.
-Thankfully, Content Types were added in 0.8 as a step towards making *coleslaw* suitable for more use cases.
+Content Types were added in 0.8 as a step towards making *coleslaw* suitable for more use cases.
 Any subclass of CONTENT that implements the *document protocol* counts as a content type.
-However, only POSTs are currently included in the basic INDEXes since there isn't yet a formal relationship to determine which content types should be included on which indexes.
-Users may easily implement their own dedicated INDEX for new Content Types.
+However, only POSTs are currently included in the bundled INDEXes since there isn't yet a formal relationship to determine which content types should be included on which indexes.
+It is straightforward for users to implement their own dedicated INDEX for new Content Types.

 ### The Document Protocol